cloudflare/durable-objects-typescript-rollup-esm/README.md

 Rollup is configured to output a bundled ES Module to `dist/index.mjs`.

-There's an example test in `src/index.test.ts`, to run tests use `npm test`.
+There's an example unit test in `src/index.test.ts`, which will run as part of `wrangler build`.
+To run tests on their own use `npm test`.

 On your first publish, you must use `wrangler publish --new-class CounterTs` to allow the CounterTs class to implement Durable Objects.